Ghislain1/mns237-server/README.md

 	<a href="#liecensing">Licensing</a>
 </p>

-- For server.
-Click here to see the [Demo Live](https://localhost:8080/api/)
+- For REST api.
+Click here to see the [Demo Live](https://mns237-serverapi.herokuapp.com/api/)
 - For client.
 Click here to seee the [Demo Live](https://idrice24.github.io/MNS/)
 - Client project [here](https://github.com/idrice24/MNS)